Qovery/qovery-client-javascript/docs/ContainerDatabaseApi.md

 > LogicalDatabase attachLogicalDatabaseToContainer(containerId, targetLogicalDatabaseId)

-NOT YET IMPLEMENTED - Link a logical database to the container
+Link a logical database to the container

 ### Example